 Past Prize Winners:

-A huge thank you to the authors who have given me permission to post their stories or link to already existing stories.
+A huge thank you to the authors who have given me permission to post their stories or link to already existing online stories.

 The winning story of the Twelfth Glass Woman Prize ($US500) was J.A.
 Pak's story "miranda."